-Even though this page contains a lot of words, the images are the ones that you will remember afterwards.
+Even though this page contains a lot of words, the images are the ones that you will remember afterward.
 We are visual animals, so what we see, is what we read.

-Despite this knowledge, most marketers tend to spend much more time on the copywriting than on the image selection, which is one of the greatest paradoxes in the age of digital marketing.
-Images do not only tell a story or put us in a certain mood, but also play with our mind.
+Despite this knowledge, most marketers tend to spend much more time on copywriting than on image selection, which is one of the greatest paradoxes in the age of digital marketing.
+Images do not only tell a story or put us in a certain mood but also play with our minds.

-Let me start by showing you this small optical illusion and ask you, what you see on the image…
+Let me start by showing you this small optical illusion and ask you, what you see in the image…

 Some of you will have noticed two fish swimming, where others will instead have seen fish, with the fish being the eyes on the face.
 What did you see?

 No matter if you saw the fish or the face, I’m 100% sure that you will remember this example many days and weeks from now.
 It’s the power of visuals.